OSU-VERITAS-GROUP/SII_Analysis/NoiseAnalysis/NoiseAnalysisFeatures.md

 ## The Frequency!!

+The frequency of ***the*** noise is very apparent at 79.5 MHz.
+You can see this in both the correlated and uncorrelated data.
+However, we can get the most accurate reading of the frequency using the raw data since the precision of the FFt is a function of the number of points fed into the FFT.
+We can take at FFT of the Raw data with ***GoodFFT.cpp***.

 ## Geometric Noise Analysis (Phase)
-Using the Phase Parameter we can extract important information about the location of our potential beacon. *GeometericNoiseAnalysis.C* contains callibation data of incramenetenting the telescopes at fitting with a point source noise model to find the location of the noise beacon.
+Using the Phase Parameter we can extract important information about the location of our potential beacon. ***GeometericNoiseAnalysis.C*** contains callibation data of incramenetenting the telescopes at fitting with a point source noise model to find the location of the noise beacon.

 *More of this data lives on the CHPC but I have not had a chance to analyze it*